 Home insurance coverage options in Tennessee

-In addition to the standard clauses on most home insurance policies, Tennessee homeowners should be aware of the possible need to explore additional coverage for:
+In addition to the standard clauses on most home insurance policies, Tennessee homeowners might also want to be aware of the possible need to explore additional coverage for:

 - Sinkhole insurance: A sinkhole can literally swallow up all or part of your property.
 According to the U.S. Geological Survey, Tennessee is one of the seven most likely states to experience damage from sinkholes.
 Sinkholes are not covered in a standard policy, but a separate sinkhole insurance policy could protect your property if your area is at risk.

 - Flood insurance: Flood insurance is another common insurance expense in Tennessee, although it does not come standard on policies.
 One great resource to check out is the FEMA Flood Map Service Center to see what the risk is near you.
 You can also purchase coverage through FEMA’s National Flood Insurance Plan (NFIP), although some private insurance companies also sell flood coverage.

 - Wildfire insurance: Although Tennessee is not one of the top states for wildfires, they are becoming more common in the state.
 Nearly 400 significant fires were reported in 2020, resulting in the loss of 4,207 acres burned.
 Additional coverage may be available for wildfires from certain insurers.

 Frequently asked questions

-How do I get home insurance in Tennessee?
+How do you get home insurance in Tennessee?